For the latest medical advice, visit NHS.uk/Coronavirus.

 a.
 Maximising uptake of the vaccine among those that are eligible but have not yet taken up the offer.

 c.
-Offering a first dose of vaccine to 12-15 year olds.
+Offering a first dose and second of the vaccine to 12-15 year olds.

 The Covid-19 vaccines are safe, effective and studies have repeatedly shown they have saved over 100,000 lives in the UK in under a year since the first dose went into Margaret Keenan's arm in December 2020.